0xjessel/arctis-headset-battery/README.md

 The plugin checks the battery status in two ways:

-1. Automatic polling every 30 seconds (configurable from 5-60 seconds)
+1. Automatic polling every 15 seconds (configurable from 5-60 seconds)
 2. Manual update when the user presses the key

-The default 30-second polling interval was chosen to balance responsiveness with battery life and system resource usage.
-Users can adjust this in the settings if they prefer more frequent updates.
+The default 15-second polling interval was chosen to balance responsiveness with battery life and system resource usage.
+Users can adjust this in the settings if they prefer more or less frequent updates.

 ### Error Handling and Troubleshooting